Congressional Select Committee discusses current issues

 So, how should the U.S. combat unfair trade practices and manage the relationship?

-“Theft of intellectual property and the use of unfair trade practices are unacceptable,” she said.
+Fairly, but firmly, Shirbroun says.
+“Theft of intellectual property and the use of unfair trade practices are unacceptable,” she says.
 “Such acts should not be tolerated and should be contested.”

-Lang and Cornelius were in step with Shirbroun.
 Lang says the United States needs to pull tighter on the reins of Chinese investment in American agriculture through regulations and the Justice Department.
 It’s clear the Chinese are seeking U.S. seed technology to withstand poor soil and/or less-than-ideal climate conditions, Cornelius noted.

 “We’re blessed with amazing soil, knowledge and advancements,” he says, adding China is cognizant of American ingenuity and know-how.